“When should I use ‘which’, ‘who’ and ‘that’?”

-A relative clause is a clause containing the pronouns who, which, that or whom.
+Today, I’m going to explain to you the meaning and usage of relative clauses.
+A relative clause contains the pronouns who, which, whose, that or whom.

-They can be split into two categories: Defining – these modify or define the subject (or noun) in the sentence and non-defining – these add extra information to your sentence.
+- Defining – these modify or define the subject (or noun) in the sentence

-We use the relative pronoun who when we are talking about people and which when we are talking about animals and things.
+We use the relative pronoun who when we are talking about people and which when we are talking about animals or things.
 We can use that for people, animals or things.

 Defining relative clauses do not need commas.